 Because you start off by buying a small share in the property, you’ll need a smaller deposit than you would if you were getting a full mortgage without shared ownership.
 Over time, you’ll be able to purchase the remaining shares – a process known as staircasing – and can stop paying rent on the property.

 Not all lenders will help you if you want to get a Shared Ownership mortgage, because they’re not set up for the extra complexity.
-You’ll need an experienced mortgage broker to find you the right lender.
+You’ll need an experienced Shared Ownership mortgage broker to find you the right lender.
 That’s where we come in!
-Make an enquiry to get matched to a Shared Ownership mortgage broker who can help you.
+Make an enquiry to speak to one of our Mortgage Experts.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.